Underfall Yard: Slipway

 The original slipway was built by John Ward Girdlestone in 1890 which had replaced a predecessor built in the 1850s by boat builders Ross and Sage.
 It used a system in which the ship is floated onto the cradle and secured.
 The cradle is then drawn out of the water with a steam-driven winch.
 The device was a low-cost alternative to dry docks for maintenance and repair work.
 This became known as the Patent slipway or 'Heave-up Slip' and was patented in 1819 by shipbuilder Thomas Morton of Leith in Scotland.

 The 1890 replacement was originally driven by an hydraulic engine powered by the dock's hydraulic system.
 In 1924, an electric motor was installed which still operates today.
 The Bristol slipway is relatively small with a cradle of 100 ft and a runway of 265 ft and can lift vessels up to 250 tons (250 tonnes).

 It fell into disuse by 1974.
 By the 1990s this was rotting and was rebuilt by members of the Slipway Co-operative and Underfall Trust in 1998–99.
 The restoration required the complete renewal of the underwater runway with steel piling to replace the previous timber, iron and masonry supports.
 The above-water track was re-laid, reusing the original cast iron centre rails with their integral ratchets.
 The cradle was completely rebuilt on the original pattern.
 The functioning of the slipway was essential for the long-term preservation of the restored Underfall Yard as a historic industrial monument, as it provided the Underfall Restoration Trust with funds to maintain the slipway and buildings, and the tenants of those buildings with boats to earn a living.

 The Pump Room

 The power house at Underfall Yard was built in 1887 to supply hydraulic power to a network around the floating harbour.
 It was originally powered by steam (the large chimney remains from this system).
 The room which is now the visitor centre housed three boilers which powered steam hydraulic pumps.
 There are three electric pumps in the room adjacent to the visitor centre which are regularly run to demonstrate how they worked.
 These three pumps are 1907 replacements for the originals.

 The Big Shed

-Originally used as a place in which large items such as lock gates were built, the Big Shed is now used by maritime businesses and is not open to the public.
+Originally used as a place in which large items such as lock gates were built, the Big Shed was used by maritime businesses and is not open to the public.